25 Best Things to Do in Yosemite National Park

 Distance (Full Mist-John Muir Loop Trail): 6.4 miles / 10.3 km

-Now, what most hikers don’t anticipate is how steep the Mist Trail truly is, as there are very few places where the trail isn’t either climbing or descending the roughly 1,950 ft (594 m) of elevation change from the Happy Isles Trailhead to the back of the loop.
+Now, what most hikers don’t anticipate is how steep the Mist Trail truly is, as there are very few places where the trail isn’t either climbing or descending the roughly 1,950 ft (594 m) of elevation change from the Happy Isles Trailhead to the top of the loop.

 Read My Separate Post: Mist Trail (Vernal & Nevada Falls)